ArtS/arts.github.com/_drafts/aspnetmvc-dropdowns-with-enums.md

 ---
 ASP.NET MVC is a very powerful, yet quite complex, if not complicated, web development framework.
-It's got heaps of various namespaces, classes, functions and it's hard to tell from just online manuals, such as MSDN, which particular class or a function overload you need to use for your very specific task.
+It's got heaps of various namespaces, classes, functions and it's hard to tell from just online manuals, such as MSDN, which particular class or function overload you need to use for your specific task.

-Seemingly simple things, such as creating a humble drop down list that contains members of a given enum can be quite perplexing, and a lot of people get stuck there, not even knowing where to start.
+Seemingly simple things, such as creating a humble drop down list that contains members of a given enum can be quite perplexing, and lots of people get stuck there, not even knowing how to start.
 In this article I will show in just a few simple steps how to do the following:

 - put a drop down list on a form